 ▼ Jones Act

 The Merchant Marine Act, also known as the Jones Act, prohibits any foreign-built, foreign-owned, or foreign-flag vessel (foreign vessels) from transporting goods between U.S. ports.
 The same prohibitions apply to U.S.-flag vessels that are not coastwise qualified.
 However, during emergency responses, resources, including shipping vessels, can be scarce.
 The Jones Act can only be waived in the interest of national defense.
 When the Jones Act is waived, foreign vessels and U.S.-flag vessels that are not coastwise qualified are authorized to transport goods between U.S. ports.
 If the Secretary of Defense requests a Jones Act waiver, the Secretary of the Department of Homeland Security (DHS) must grant a Jones Act waiver to the extent the Secretary of DHS considers necessary in the interest of national defense..
 For all other Jones Act waiver requests, the Secretary of DHS may grant a Jones Act waiver if (1) the Secretary of DHS considers it necessary in the interest of national defense and (2) the Administrator of the Maritime Administration (MARAD), a component of DOT, has determined that no qualified U.S.-flag vessels are available to meet the national defense requirements.
-For additional information on coastwise trade, to include waiver information, please see the U.S. Customs and Border Protection’s informed compliance publication, available at the following webpage.
+For additional information on coastwise trade, to include waiver information, please see the U.S. Customs and Border Protection’s informed compliance publication.